 see you later since I didn't see you this year in person, I hope to see you next year."

-Our first thought as we read this letter about Santa's junk food diet is that the kid writing it is probably concerned about St. Nick's health.
-But the more we read, nope, turns out she's mostly concerned about the toys.
+Our first thought as we read this letter—shared by SliggitySly on imgur—is that the kid writing it is probably concerned about St. Nick's health.
+But nope, turns out she's mostly concerned about the toys.
 The combined weight of Santa's girth and all of the goodies promised to kids around the globe (including the letter writer) might be more than the reindeer are able to carry.
+Sensible!

 "I want a rainbow unicorn that poops icecream.

 P.S.
 I better get it too!!!"

 This kid asks not just for a unicorn, not just for a rainbow unicorn, but a rainbow unicorn who poops ice cream.
 That alone would've been completely bonkers.
 Then the kid in this letter posted by snryan425 on Instagram had to up the ante, doubling down on an already wackadoodle request with "I better get it too!"